Animal culture: Bird song

-In an experiment regarding at vocal behavior in birds, researchers Marler and Tamura found evidence of song dialects in a sparrow species known as Zonotrichia leucophrys.
-Located in the eastern and southern parts of North America, these white-crowned song-birds exhibit learned vocal behavior.
+In an experiment regarding at vocal behavior in birds, researchers Marler and Tamura found evidence of song dialects in white-crowned sparrows, which exhibit learned vocal behavior.
 Marler and Tamura found that while song variation existed between individual birds, each population of birds had a distinct song pattern that varied in accordance to geographical location.
-For this reason, Marler and Tamura called the patterns of each region a "dialect": however, this term has since been disputed, as different types of in bird song are much less distinct than dialects in human language.
+For this reason, Marler and Tamura called the patterns of each region a "dialect"; however, this term has since been disputed, as different types of in bird song are much less distinct than dialects in human language.

-By raising twelve male sparrows in twelve different acoustic settings and observing effects on their verbal behavior, Marler and Tamura found that sparrows learned songs during the first 100 days of their lives.
+By raising white-crowned sparrows different acoustic settings and observing effects on their verbal behavior, Marler and Tamura found that the sparrows learned songs during the first 100 days of their lives.
 In this experimental setting, male birds in acoustic chambers were exposed to recorded sounds played through a loudspeaker.
 They also showed that white-crowned sparrows only learn songs recorded from other members of their species.
 Marler and Tamura noted that this case of cultural transmission was interesting because it required no social bond between the learner and the emitter of sound (since all sounds originated from a loudspeaker in their experiments).

 However, the presence of social bonds strongly facilitates song imitation in certain songbirds.
 Zebra finches rarely imitate songs played from a loudspeaker, but they regularly imitate songs of an adult bird after only a few hours of interaction.
 Interestingly, imitation in zebra finches is inhibited when the number of siblings (pupils) increases.